 Has this Yes!
-At the state level, Pennsylvania, Utah, California and now Michigan have all passed Clean Slate legislation with wide bi-partisan support.
+At the state level, Pennsylvania, Utah, and California have all passed Clean Slate legislation with wide bi-partisan support.

 A 2019 Michigan study found that citizens who had their records expunged saw a 25% before? increase in salary after just two years!
 Those salaries, earned on the legal marketplace, mean that they can secure basic goods, support their families, and contribute tax dollars to society.